-Resident inspectors are assigned to the High Enriched Uranium Facilities and provide an onsite NRC presence for direct observation and verification of licensees’ ongoing activities.
+Resident inspectors are assigned to the Highly Enriched Uranium Facilities and provide an onsite NRC presence for direct observation and verification of licensees’ ongoing activities.
 The responsibilities of resident inspectors include: (1) completing core and supplemental inspections, (2) maintaining cognizance of major activities and current plant status, and (3) event response and evaluation.
 The greater part of initial event related inspection effort will be performed by the resident inspectors and may be augmented by other inspectors depending on the type and significance of the event.
 Regional managers will decide when normal inspection activities will be resumed by those involved with inspecting events.
 The resident inspectors should also be aware of planned inspections.

 2600C-02 INSPECTION REQUIREMENTS